VicissitudeChat9619/MCM_Document/main/main.typ

   caption: [BRA Football Weighted Medals & Degree of Change], )

 One of the change points (2020) caught our attention, which had a degree of change of $15.66$.
 Tite became the coach of the Brazilian soccer team in 2016, and he led the team to successfully defend its title by winning the gold medal at the 2020 Olympic Games in Tokyo.
-Tite continues to keep Brazilian soccer competitive at the international level with his flexible tactical adjustments and precise grasp of the players' psychology. /*@5.2*/ As we analyze this information, we can argue that Tite's coaching is the reason for the Brazilian soccer team's surge in medals in 2020.
+Tite continues to keep Brazilian soccer competitive at the international level with his flexible tactical adjustments and precise grasp of the players' psychology.@5.2 /**/ As we analyze this information, we can argue that Tite's coaching is the reason for the Brazilian soccer team's surge in medals in 2020.

 #figure(
   image("Figure2 USA Gymnastics Weighted Medals & Degree of Change.png", width: 80%),
   caption: [USA Gymnastics Weighted Medals & Degree of Change], )

 One of the change points (2012) caught our attention, which had a degree of change of 12.20.
-Béla Károlyi became the coach of the USA Gymnastics team in 1999, introducing Romanian training methods and improving the overall level of the USA Gymnastics team. /*@5.3*/ When we analyze this information, we can conclude that Béla Károlyi's coaching is the reason for the surge in the number of medals of the U.S. Gymnastics team in 2012.
+Béla Károlyi became the coach of the USA Gymnastics team in 1999, introducing Romanian training methods and improving the overall level of the USA Gymnastics team. /**/@5.3 When we analyze this information, we can conclude that Béla Károlyi's coaching is the reason for the surge in the number of medals of the U.S. Gymnastics team in 2012.

 #figure(
   image("Figure3 NED Cycling Weighted Medals & Degree of Change.png", width: 80%),
   caption: [NED Cycling Weighted Medals & Degree of Change], )

 One of the change points 2000 caught our attention, this point has a degree of change of 13.50.
 Max van der Stoep became the coach of the Dutch cycling team in 2000.
 Under Max van der Stoep's coaching, the Dutch cycling team performed well in the 2004 Olympic Games in Athens and the 2008 Olympic Games in Beijing, winning several medals.
-The Dutch team has made significant progress in track cycling, becoming one of the world's strongest teams in the sport. /*@5.3*/ When we analyze this information, we can conclude that Max van der Stoep's coaching was the reason for the Dutch cycling team's surge in medals in 2012.
+The Dutch team has made significant progress in track cycling, becoming one of the world's strongest teams in the sport. /**/ @5.4 When we analyze this information, we can conclude that Max van der Stoep's coaching was the reason for the Dutch cycling team's surge in medals in 2012.

 The three data sets described above are evidence of changes that may be caused by the *“great coach”* effect.
 Next, we will quantify the contribution of this effect to medal counts.